Skip to main content

 How do agents work?

-Agents extend LLMs by integrating tools, which are functions that provide additional context and enable autonomous task execution.
+Agents extend Large Language Models (LLMs) by integrating tools, which are functions that provide additional context and enable autonomous task execution.
 These integrations make agents more specialized and powerful than standalone LLMs.

 Agents use LLMs as a reasoning engine to process input, determine which actions to take to address the query, and then generate a response.
 The response could be a typical text-based LLM response, or it could involve an action, like editing a file, running a script, or calling an external API.